coleifer/huey/docs/consumer.rst

    was this message "revoked"?
 Is it scheduled to actually run later?).
 If it is revoked, the message is thrown out.
 If it is scheduled to run later, it gets added to the schedule.
 Otherwise, it is executed.
-4. The worker thread executes the task.
-If the task finishes, any results are published to the result store (provided you have not disabled the result store).
+4. The worker executes the task.
+If the task finishes, any results are stored in the result store.
 If the task fails, the consumer checks to see if the task can be retried.
-Then, if the task is to be retried, the consumer checks to see if the task is configured to wait a number of seconds before retrying.
+Then, if the task is to be retried, the consumer checks to see if the task is configured to wait a number of seconds between retries.
 Depending on the configuration, huey will either re-enqueue the task for execution, or tell the scheduler when to re-enqueue it based on the delay.

 While all the above is going on with the Worker(s), the Scheduler is looking at its schedule to see if any tasks are ready to be executed.
 If a task is ready